Teachers & Staff

 Kat, Co-Teacher, Meadow Room

 Kat has been working in child care for the last decade.
 She attended Plymouth State University and has a degree in Communications with a minor in Child Welfare and Family Studies.
 She loves the outdoors and taking her class outside to learn whenever possible.
 She is passionate about education and enjoys seeing her students learn and grow in a warm nurturing environment.
-Hailing from New Hampshire, Kat is now living in Western Mass, flipping houses with her Husband and baby V. In her free time she can be found hiking with her child, dogs, and husband.
+Hailing from New Hampshire, Kat is now living in Western Mass, flipping houses with her husband and baby V. In her free time she can be found hiking with her child, dogs, and husband.
 They’re always looking for new places to swim and explore, so if you know any cool trails let her know!

 -

-Natalie, Co-Teacher, Rainforest Room
+Victoria, Co-Teacher, Rainforest Room

 -